spectrocloud/librarium/docs/docs-content/byoos/capi-image-builder/build-image-vmware/rhel-capi.md

     </TabItem>
     </Tabs>

-    In case you need the VM to use static IP placement instead of DHCP, follow the steps described below.
+    If you need the VM to use static IP placement instead of DHCP, follow the steps described below.

     <!-- prettier-ignore -->
         <details>